-All states’ educational requirements are satisfied by graduation from a dental school accredited by the ADA Commission on Dental Accreditation.
+All states’ educational requirements are satisfied by graduation from a dental school accredited by the Commission on Dental Accreditation (CODA).

 All licensing boards use the National Board Dental Examinations to satisfy a major portion of their written exam requirements.
-The National Board Examination Parts I and II are developed and administered by the ADA’s Joint Commission on National Dental Examinations.
+The National Board Examination Parts I and II are developed and administered by the Joint Commission on National Dental Examinations (JCNDE).
 The actual exams are conducted by regional or state examining boards.

-combine the NBDE Part I and Part II into a singular Integrated National Board Dental Examination (INBDE).
-This exam is in development and scheduled for implementation in 2020.
+The Joint Commission is combining the NBDE Part I and Part II into a singular Integrated National Board Dental Examination (INBDE).
+Find more information on the transition timeline on the JCNDE website.

-States accept results of examinations administered by one or more testing agencies of which they are not a member.
+There are five testing agencies that administer clinical exams on manikins and live patients.
 Review the licensure laws and regulations from the individual state board websites for real-time information about which exams are accepted where licensure is sought.